jdcook/fresh_cooked_tweens/readme.md

 ## Custom Curve

 Use one of the versions under "Tweens/Custom Curve" to provide a UE curve as the easing function.
+These work best with a curve that goes from t=0 to t=1, and then adjust the duration in the tween, for design flexibility.

 ![](readme_imgs/customcurve1.png)